sysflow-telemetry/sf-deployments/integrations/elk/README.md

 ```

 The docker-elk containers originate from the ELK stack.
 They were started
 by docker-compose.
-The sf containers originate from SysFlow Telemetry.
+The sf containers originate from the SysFlow stack.
 They were also started by docker-compose.
 These four containers are
 attached to one docker network `docker-elk` that was created by the ELK
-Stack installation procedure.
+stack installation procedure.
 Thus, the SysFlow processor can "see" the
 ElasticSearch endpoint under its container name in docker and we didn't
 have to provide an external address.

-These containers collaborate as illustrated in the picture below
+These containers collaborate as illustrated in the picture below.

 ![Architecture of the demonstrator](images/pipeline.png?raw=true "Architecture of the demonstrator")